 8. Religious Discrimination

-You can deliberately be denied a job despite qualifying because of the religion you ascribe to.
-You can also be treated differently in your workplace because of your religious beliefs and practices, landing religious discrimination on the list of the top types of workplace discrimination.
+If you are deliberately denied a job despite qualifying because of the religion you ascribe to you will want to seek advice and guidance from qualified religious freedom lawyers in your area.
+You could also be treated differently in your workplace because of your religious beliefs and practices.
+This puts religious discrimination on the list of the top types of workplace discrimination.

 7. Pregnancy discrimination